hageyahhoo/Agile2020/Agile2020.md

 ### RETROSPECTIVE
 Establishing SET role in LINE Corporation was analogous to start-up business or building new services to me.

 In an organization without a concept of process improvement, showing concrete examples to improve small things step by step could give impacts to the organization positively.
 Verbalizing colleagues' concerns as Product Discovery became good information sources.
 Additionally, providing achievements and building feeling of trust as impacts worked for getting support from colleagues and decision-makers.
 Moreover, Iterative and Incremental Consensus was effective for collaboration and quick agreement on totally new ideas with decision-makers.
-Through these activities, 3 KPIs worked as common criteria for improvements among colleagues, decision-makers, and I.
+Through these activities, Three KPIs worked as common criteria for improvements among colleagues, decision-makers, and I.
 <br />
 <br />
 <br />